highgate cemetery london tour

 Highgate Cemetery London West Side

-There are two cemeteries, the east and the west.
-The most interesting side is the west which you can only see by taking a guided tour.
-Here you’ll discover amazing architectural features which include a Chapel, Colonnade, Egyptian Avenue, Circle of Lebanon, Terrace Catacombs and so much more.
+There are two separate cemeteries, the east and the west.
+The west side is the more dramatic of the two and can only be visited by joining a guided tour.
+It’s where you’ll find the most striking architectural features, including the chapel, colonnade, Egyptian Avenue, the Circle of Lebanon, terrace catacombs, and more.

 highgate cemetery london, west side, egyptian avenue